arodirahul/CellularAutomatonSim/README.md

-# CSE 6010 - Modeling Urban Segregation using Cellular Automaton
+# Modeling Urban Segregation using Cellular Automaton

 The source file is in the path '/src'
 The executable is in the path '/bin' (THE EXECUTABLE IS NAMED AS sim)